 Use your NEA member benefits!

-Earn cash back on travel purchases: Travel is a big expense no matter how you slice it, but at least you can earn cash back on your purchases.
-Use the NEA Cash Rewards Card and earn 1% cash back on purchases everywhere, every time, 2% cash back at grocery stores and wholesale clubs and 3% cash back on gas for the first $2,500 in combined grocery/wholesale club/gas purchases each quarter.
+Earn cash back on travel purchases: Travel is a big expense no matter how you slice it.
+Now you can choose to earn 3% cash back on travel purchases to maximize your cash back when you book your trip with the NEA Cash Rewards Card.
+You’ll earn 3% CASH BACK in the CATEGORY OF YOUR CHOICE: gas, online shopping, dining, TRAVEL, drug stores, or home improvement/furnishings.
+You’ll also automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
+Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.
 Plus, you’ll receive a special bonus after spending at least $500 on purchases in the first 90 days of opening your account.
 To learn more, click on the link above.

 Save on rental cars: Get a discount on your next car rental through any of our five partners: Alamo, Dollar Rent A Car, Enterprise, Hertz and National.
 In addition to discounted rates, many of these programs offer no daily mileage limits, no charge for a second driver, coupon offers and 24-hour emergency roadside assistance.

 Save on hotels: As an NEA member, you’ll receive a 20% discount at any of Red Roof’s 435-plus locations nationwide, along with additional perks such as free WiFi, complimentary parking and free pet stays.
 You’ll also find discounted hotel rates through NEA Click & Save, the NEA’s popular discount program.